an12346/pizza-parlor/README.md

 #### A website for a pizza parlor, that has the user choose a size and their choice of toppings.
 A price is then generated based on their selection.

+## Specs

+Describe: Pizza();
+Test: "It will create a new pizza order with one topping and size property"
+Code: pizzaOrder = new Pizza ("small", "pepperoni");
+Expected Output: Pizza {size: "small", toppings: "pepperoni"}

+Describe: calculateCost();
+Test: "It will generate a price for the pizza, based on a user's size selection"
+Code: pizzaOrder = new Pizza ("small", "pepperoni");
+Expected Output: Pizza {"small", "pepperoni", cost: 7}

+Test: "It will generate a price for the pizza, based on a user's size and toppings selection"
+Code: pizzaOrder = new Pizza ("small", "pepperoni");
+Expected Output: Pizza {size: "small", toppings: "pepperoni", cost: 10}

 ## Technologies Used

 * _HTML_